caracal-pipeline/stimela/docs/source/reference/cabdefs.rst

             command: flagmanager
             flavour:
                 kind: casa-task
-                casa: '/usr/local/bin/casa'
-                casa_opts: '--nologger'
+                path: /usr/local/bin/casa
+                opts: [--nologger]
                 log_full_command: true

-The above tells Stimela to usr a non-default CASA intepreter, and to pass it an extra option on the command line.
+The above tells Stimela to use a non-default CASA intepreter, and to pass it specific extra options on the command line.
 The ``log_full_command: true`` setting will cause the complete command line, including the encoded inputs (as opposed to just the command name) to be logged when the cab is invoked, which can be useful for debugging.

+Note that the CASA path and option settings can also be defined globally via :ref:`Stimela configuration <options>`.

 Callable flavours
 -----------------